← Transmissions

 Web performance, SEO & conversions

-Google evaluates the experience via Core Web Vitals (including INP): aim for an INP < 200 ms, an LCP < 2.5 s, and a CLS < 0.1.
+Google evaluates user experience via Core Web Vitals (including INP): aim for an INP < 200 ms, an LCP < 2.5 s, and a CLS < 0.1.
 These thresholds directly impact SEO and conversion rates, especially on mobile.

 • Checkout: adopt Shopify's one-page checkout, accelerated payment methods, and monitor drop-off analysis.